Top 7 Markets to Visit in France

 The pretty, flowery town of Briare is a perfect stop for those cruising France’s oldest canal, the Canal de Briare.
 With an impressive aqueduct over the River Loire built by Gustave Eiffel, activities can be found on and around the waterfronts of this town.
 Learn about the wonderful history of Briare’s world-renowned enamels at the Musée de la Mosaïque et des Émaux (mosaic and enamels museum).

 Head to their Friday market full of fresh fruit and vegetables, seafood, cheese and some French fashion stalls.
-You can visit the markets in Gien and Briare while cruising aboard hotel barge Renaissance.
+And don’t miss out on the Le Cloadius, a unique local caramel candy made with liquor.

 Briare Fish Market